UKHO/docs/software-engineering-policies/CodeReview/CodeReviewPolicy.md

 There **must** be evidence that the code changes associated with a check-in have been reviewed.

-## Pair Programming

-Where development has been carried out with pair programming there is no requirement for a separate code review to be completed.

 ## Verification

 There are two means of verification: